RobertBurrellDonkin/fetchpop/README.md

 # FetchPop
 A personal app to automate bulk operations on a <a href='https://tools.ietf.org/html/rfc1939' rel=tag>POP3</a> email account.

+Under <a href='https://opensource.org/licenses/MIT' rel='license'>MIT License</a>.

 ## State Of Play